Pipe-Smoking-Rabbit/l2c-rich-mitch/atomic-design-storybook.md

 Enter a design system.
 A design system is an `infrastructure` that focusses on UI patterns to enable FE developers consider the composition of an app, how accessible it may be and how components can be reused.
 It has no care for data fetching or complicated configuration or secrets.
 The focus is on `isolating UI components`, building components that can be hydrated via props or context for the purposed of development and then slotted into a main application once ready.
 This keeps development encapsulated and can protect against too many requests being made.

 However, design systems can be difficult to implement.
 There can be confusing terminology and ideas about how to design the system and there may not be the appropriate tools available.
-A solution we'll take a look at is the Atomic Design implemented via Storybook.
+A solution we'll take a look at is the Atomic Design system implemented via Storybook.

 ## Atomic Design

 So, what's the point of `Atomic Design` (other than to lead into an Atomic by Blondie sing-a-long!)?

-Atomic Design is a design is a design system that allows us to describe the different kinds of UI components in terms of complexity.
+Atomic Design is a design system that allows us to describe the different kinds of UI components in terms of complexity.

 Let's take the following form and break it down in to components following Atomic Design.